awsdocs/aws-transfer-user-guide/doc_source/as2-end-to-end-example.md

 1. Run the following commands to create Certificate Signing Requests \(CSRs\) for the root key to sign\.

    ```
-   /usr/bin/openssl req -new -key signing-key.pem -subj
+   /usr/bin/openssl req -new -key signing-key.pem -subj \
    "/C=US/ST=MA/L=Boston/O=TransferFamilyCustomer/OU=IT-dept/CN=Signer" -out signing-key-csr.pem
    ```

    ```
-   /usr/bin/openssl req -new -key encryption-key.pem -subj
+   /usr/bin/openssl req -new -key encryption-key.pem -subj \
    "/C=US/ST=MA/L=Boston/O=TransferFamilyCustomer/OU=IT-dept/CN=Encrypter" -out encryption-key-csr.pem
    ```

 1. Next, you must create a `signing-cert.conf` file and an `encryption-cert.conf` file\.
-   + Run this command to create the `signing-cert.conf` file:
+   + Use a text editor to create the `signing-cert.conf` file with the following contents:

      ```
      authorityKeyIdentifier=keyid,issuer
      keyUsage = digitalSignature, nonRepudiation
      ```
-   + Run this command to create the `encryption-cert.conf` file:
+   + Use a text editor to create the `encryption-cert.conf` file with the following contents:

      ```
      authorityKeyIdentifier=keyid,issuer